The initial wave of resignations post-pandemic might have declined, but we’re not out of the woods. Far from it.

-For example, IDC found that even a year on from the Great Resignation, 32% of European employees are actively looking for a new job.
-And Korn Ferry predict that by 2030 there will be a global talent shortage of more than 85 million people, causing $8.5 trillion in unrealized annual revenue.
+The initial wave of resignations post-pandemic might have declined, but we’re not completely safe yet.
+Because 32% of European employees are actively looking for a new job.
+And by 2030 there will be a global talent shortage of more than 85 million people (that equals $8.5 trillion in unrealised annual revenue!).

+The movement towards flexible working had been on the agenda for a while but the pandemic poured petrol on the fire.
 Now, 37% of European workers say they’d decline a job unless flexible working was offered.
 And 69% said they’d take a pay cut to have flexible hours.
 In the US, recent data shows 72% of workers prefer a flexible work model over returning to office full-time.

 Employers are racing to meet these needs, to develop a workplace that works for everyone.
 McKinsey report that 58% of workers in the US – equivalent to 92 million people – have the option to work from home at least sometimes, for instance.